 Patients who are discharged from hospital on ONS with no on-going dietetic review process in place will not automatically require ONS on prescription once home.
-They may have required ONS whilst acutely unwell or recovering from surgery, but once home and eating normally the need is negated and this will need explaining to the patient and/or their relatives.
-Therefore, it is recommended that ONS are not prescribed following hospital discharge without first assessing need in line with the six steps outlined in this bulletin.
+They may have required ONS whilst acutely unwell or recovering from surgery, but once home and eating an adequate amount of food, ONS are no longer required and this will need explaining to the patient and/or their relatives.
+ONS may be more likely to be used in the acute setting.
+However, nutritional needs can change post discharge, therefore, it is recommended that ONS are not prescribed following hospital discharge without first assessing need in line with the six steps outlined in this bulletin.
 Where ONS are still required, a switch to first line community or primary care agreed products is recommended.
 ONS formulary choices should be discussed across both primary and secondary care and appropriate switches may need to be made at the point of discharge to a cost effective ONS formulary choice in primary care.